lordmulder/MSleep/README.txt

-Auxiliary tools for batch scripting, created by LoRd_MuldeR <mulder2@gmx.de>
+Auxiliary tools for supplementing batch scripting, created by LoRd_MuldeR <mulder2@gmx.de>

 This work is licensed under the CC0 1.0 Universal License.